 CHAPTER ONE: CANCER-RELATED COGNITIVE DECLINE

 Cancer is a devastating disease that impacts an astounding number of people.
 According to the World Cancer Research Fund International (2023), there were 18.1 million new cancer cases diagnosed worldwide in 2020.
 The American Cancer Society estimated that 1,958,310 new cancer cases would be diagnosed in the United States throughout 2023, resulting in the United States being the second-highest contributor to worldwide cases (Siegel et al., 2023; World Cancer Research Fund International, 2023).
 To put this in more relatable terms, there is nearly a 40% chance of being diagnosed with an invasive form of cancer throughout a person’s lifetime (40.9% for men, 39.1% for women; Siegel et al., 2023).
 On a more positive note, cancer survivability has substantially improved over time.
 While the average 5-year survival rate for all cancers was 49% in the 1970s, the 5-year survival rate in the 2010s was 68% (Siegel et al., 2023).
-The American Cancer Society projected that if cancer mortality rates had remained constant from their spurious peak in 1991, there would have been 3,820,800 additional cancer deaths over the last two decades (Siegel et al., 2023).
-The advancements in screening diagnostics and cancer treatments have helped millions of people live to experience life after cancer.
-However, with this ever-growing number of people adjusting to life post-cancer diagnosis, a new need has arisen: how to improve patient and survivor quality of life.
+The American Cancer Society projected that if cancer mortality rates had remained constant from their peak in 1991, there would have been 3,820,800 additional cancer deaths over the last two decades (Siegel et al., 2023).
+The advances in screening diagnostics and cancer treatments have helped millions of people live to experience life after cancer.
+However, with the ever-growing number of people adjusting to life post-cancer diagnosis, a new need has arisen: how to improve patient and survivor quality of life.
 In addition to battling cancer, these individuals face a litany of side effects, including weight changes, fatigue, depression, anxiety, and cancer-related cognitive decline (CRCD; Parada et al., 2023).
-This impairment, commonly referred to as “chemo-brain,” has become a focus of research in the last twenty years, due to the substantial impacts it can have on a patient’s life.
+This latter impairment, commonly referred to as “chemo-brain,” has become a focus of research in the last twenty years, due to the substantial impacts it can have on a patient’s life.
 In interviews, patients often describe forgetting common words or tasks, struggling with directions, and no longer being able to multitask (Wu et al., 2019).
 The ripple effect of these symptoms can grow immensely, as CRCD has been linked to loss of social relationships, medication nonadherence, and lower survival rates (Franco-Rocha et al., 2023).
 Parada et al. (2023) reported that up to 53% of cancer survivors experience cognitive difficulties when returning to school or work, which can add financial strain.
 CRCD can even become a safety concern, as Yuen et al. (2008) reported a possible association between CRCD and poorer driving performance.
 As the ramifications of these side effects of cancer have become more apparent and the number of people battling CRCD has grown, researchers have raced to understand this dysfunction.